Living in Yambio, South Sudan

 The market in Yambio offers almost everything in terms of clothes and other items but it’s limited into the groceries it provides.
 However, I can order monthly food through ES-KO which comes to the compound since there’s no market/shop inside our compound and I’ve heard he shops outside aren’t supplied that much (limited choices or not what I’m used to).

-Regardless, it’s an enriching experience and I’m committed to
+Regardless, it’s an enriching experience and I’m committed to make the most out of it.

 Follow me on Instagram for more updates!